Welcome to our Feedback and Grading Guide!

-Here you'll find an ever-expanding bank of feedback and grading resources to help you hone your skills and become an all-star Graider.
-This page is meant to serve as a guide for all Graiders, new and old, to aide in their personal and professional development as aspiring educators.
+Here you'll find a bank of feedback and grading resources to help you hone your skills and become an all-star Graider.
+New Graiders should read this in full before their first assignment, and returning Graiders can check back for answers to common questions and resources for your own personal and professional development.

 The 7 Hallmarks of Effective Feedback